SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation: for Heterophily GNN Aggregation

-\begin{theorem} (See Appendix~\ref{section:proof_t2} for proof).
-Matrices $Z$ and $H$ both have grouping effect when $K > log_c{\epsilon} \approx 4 $, where $\epsilon$ denotes the absolute error for approximately calculating $S$. \end{theorem} The grouping effect of $Z$ sufficiently demonstrates the effectiveness of SIMGA, that for two nodes regardless of their distance, if they share similar features and graph structures, their aggregated representations will be similar.
-Besides, for inter-class nodes, due to the low or near zero coefficients assigned by aggregation matrix $S$, their combined representations will hence be different.
-In a nutshell, SIMGA is capable of handling heterophily graphs due to the distinguishable aggregation.
+The desired grouping effect of $\textbf{Z}$ demonstrates the effectiveness of \aggname{}, in that for two nodes, regardless of their distance, if they share similar features and graph structures, their aggregated representations will be similar and are more likely to be classified under the same label.
+On the contrary, for inter-class nodes, due to the low SimRank value $\textbf{S}(u,v)$, their representations will be different.
+We therefore claim that \aggname{} is capable of handling heterophily graphs, thanks to the distinguishable aggregation procedure. {Note that, theoretically, the condition $L \geq \log_c(\epsilon)$ ensures SIGMA's grouping effect.
+Larger $c$ and smaller $\epsilon$ impose stricter requirements on $L$, meaning a larger $L$ is needed for a real effect.
+In practice, we commonly choose $c = 0.6$ and $\epsilon = 0.1$, resulting in $L \approx 4$, which is more suitable for real-world datasets. $c = 0.6$ is a standard choice in many SimRank applications~\cite{simpush, simrank, gsim}, and $\epsilon = 0.1$ provides a sufficiently rough approximation to capture structural bias and maintain good efficiency, which will be validated in our experiments section.}